MicrosoftDocs/visualstudio-docs/docs/msbuild/debug-build-race-conditions.md

 ### Inconsistent ProjectReference property settings

 Different builds of the same project are a normal part of a many build processes; they occur when MSBuild builds output for more than one combination of settings.
-For example, multiple target frameworks (such as `net472` and `net7`), or multiple target platform architectures (such as `Arm64` and `x64`).
-This is solved by specifying a different output folder for each combination of outputs.
-That way, the `Arm64` `net472` version of an assembly is output to a different folder than the other combinations and no conflict occurs.
+For example, a solution may have multiple target frameworks (such as `net472` and `net7`), or multiple target platform architectures (such as `Arm64` and `x64`).
+This build requirement is satisfied by specifying a different output folder for each combination of outputs.
+That way, the `Arm64` `net472` version of an assembly is output to a different folder from the other combinations and no conflict occurs.
 The default SDK settings already handle the examples mentioned here, but sometimes the occurrence of multiple combinations of settings is not as obvious and needs to be investigated.

-For detailed steps for diagnosing and fixing these, see [Diagnose and fix race conditions](#diagnose-and-fix-race-conditions).

 ### ProjectReference properties conflict with global properties